AI Content Is the New Content Farm

 The AI Content Gold Rush

-Every SEO Twitter account is now posting about "AI content at scale."
-The playbook is obvious (and pairs nicely with content calendars that demand volume over quality):
+Every SEO Twitter account is now posting about "AI content at scale," and the playbook is so obvious it hardly needs stating, pairing nicely as it does with content calendars that demand volume over quality: you feed ChatGPT a keyword list, generate thousands of articles, publish them to your site, and then presumably profit, question marks notwithstanding.

-It's the same content farm model.
-The only difference is the production cost dropped from $5 per article to $0.005.
+It's the same content farm model that Google supposedly killed over a decade ago, with the only meaningful difference being that the production cost dropped from $5 per article to $0.005.

 The Quality Problem

-AI content has a fundamental problem: it can only remix what already exists.
+AI content has a fundamental problem, one that no amount of prompt engineering or fine-tuning can solve: it can only remix what already exists.

-The result is an internet flooded with content that says nothing new.
-Thousands of articles that all read the same because they're all trained on the same data.
+The result is an internet flooded with content that says nothing new, thousands upon thousands of articles that all read the same because they're all trained on the same data, all optimized for the same keywords, all desperately trying to rank for queries that are already answered a million times over.

 Google Will Catch Up